Lucifer-wen/Eternum-IC/README.md

 3. Copy translation branch files to translation folder.

 4. Switch to experimental/translations_main branch.

+**Note: You can do all translations at the same time by opening game/tl instead of the translation folder in Step 5 and moving the game/tl/None folder outside of game/tl until after Step 7 so it doesn't get modified.**

 5. Open translation folder in VSCODE or other IDE.